f5devcentral/f5-puppet/README.md

 * request_queuing requires us to have pool members, and we can't validate that yet.
 * pool_member{} is a seperate resource currently so we can't set request_queuing to true at pool creation.
-* Right now the number of entries ip_encapsulation can have depends on some other criteria I don't know yet, so I can't validate how many you can have.

 ####name